Chart Color Schemes

 An assessment of population growth drivers in Donvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The estimated population of Donvale as of February 2026 is around 12,894 people.
-This figure reflects an increase of 250 people since the 2021 Census, which recorded a population of 12,644 in the suburb.
-The latest estimate comes from AreaSearch, following their examination of the ABS's ERP data release from June 2024 and validation of 84 new addresses since the Census date.
-This results in a population density ratio of approximately 1,103 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Overseas migration was the primary driver behind this growth.
+As of Feb 2026, the estimated population of Donvale is around 12,894, showing an increase of 250 people since the 2021 Census.
+This rise reflects a growth rate of 2.0%.
+The latest resident population estimate by AreaSearch, based on ERP data released by ABS in June 2024 and validated new addresses since the Census date, is 12,870.
+This results in a population density ratio of 1,103 persons per square kilometer.
+Overseas migration primarily drove this growth.

 Frequently Asked Questions - Population